AUGUR: Pre-Flight Planning for GNSS Operations

 From 1 July 2012, AUGUR coverage is limited to ECAC airspace only.

-This has been developed by EUROCONTROL to meet the following requirements:
+This software tool was developed by EUROCONTROL to meet the following requirements:

 Given a GPS constellation of 23 satellites or less (22 or less for GPS stand-alone equipment that incorporates pressure altitude aiding), the availability of GPS integrity (RAIM) should be confirmed for the intended flight (route and time).
 This should be obtained from a prediction program either ground-based, or provided as an equipment function or from an alternative method that is acceptable to the Authority.